VBIndex/py_vb_toolbox/README.md

   -d file, --data file  File containing the data over the surface -o file, --output file
                         Base name for the output files

+authors:

+Lucas da Costa Campos (lqccampos (at) gmail.com) and Claude J Bajada (claude.bajada (at) um.edu.mt).

+copyright:

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses>.
 ```

 If you copied the program source code, the executable is found in `vb_toolbox/app.py`.